binbjz/fast_login_db/README.md

-# fast register and login
+# fast register and login with FastAPI and Vue.js

 ---